Kiran0R0Patil/exploratory-data-analysis-1/README.md

 AcceptedCmp3: 1 if customer accepted the offer in the 3rd campaign, 0 otherwise
 AcceptedCmp4: 1 if customer accepted the offer in the 4th campaign, 0 otherwise
 AcceptedCmp5: 1 if customer accepted the offer in the 5th campaign, 0 otherwise
-Response: 1 if customer accepted the offer in the last campaign, 0 otherwise
+*Response*: 1 if customer accepted the offer in the last campaign, 0 otherwise

 # Place
 NumWebPurchases: Number of purchases made through the company’s website
 NumCatalogPurchases: Number of purchases made using a catalogue
 NumStorePurchases: Number of purchases made directly in stores
 NumWebVisitsMonth: Number of visits to company’s website in the last month
 ```
+> there are two variables that are not in that list: Z_CostContact and Z_Revenue, which are always equal to 3 and 11, respectively.
+I assume they mean the cost of contacting a customer and the associated revenue if a customer accepts the offer.